 The four compounds defining the class today

 This is the one most people have heard of.
-Ozempic for type 2 diabetes (FDA-approved 2017), Wegovy for chronic weight management (2021), Rybelsus as a daily oral option.
+Approved for type 2 diabetes (FDA-approved 2017) and for chronic weight management (2021), with a daily oral option as well.
 Once-weekly injection at the obesity dose.
-The STEP trials landed it at roughly 15-17% average weight loss across the populations they studied, and SELECT (NEJM 2023) showed a 20% relative risk reduction in heart attacks and strokes — the first GLP-1 to prove the cardiovascular benefit at scale, not just the weight one.
+The STEP trials established it as a leading weekly GLP-1 across the populations they studied, and SELECT (NEJM 2023) showed a 20% relative risk reduction in heart attacks and strokes — the first GLP-1 to prove the cardiovascular benefit at scale, not just the weight one.

-If you want the full picture on STEP, SELECT, the muscle loss conversation, and what happened to compounded semaglutide as the FDA shortage ended, the semaglutide deep dive covers it.
+If you want the full picture on STEP, SELECT, the muscle loss conversation, and what happened to compounded first-generation GLP-1 as the FDA shortage ended, the first-generation GLP-1 deep dive covers it.

 The first compound to hit two incretin receptors at once — GIP and GLP-1.
-Eli Lilly's, sold as Mounjaro for type 2 diabetes (FDA-approved 2022) and Zepbound for chronic weight management (2023).
-The SURMOUNT trials put it at around 22.5% average weight loss in obesity at 72 weeks.
-And in May 2025, the direct head-to-head against semaglutide everyone had been asking for finally ran: SURMOUNT-5 (NEJM, May 11 2025) showed tirzepatide at -22.8 kg versus semaglutide at -15.0 kg over 72 weeks.
-About a third of the tirzepatide group lost at least 25% of their body weight.
-About an eighth of the semaglutide group did.
+Eli Lilly's, approved for type 2 diabetes (FDA-approved 2022) and chronic weight management (2023).
+The SURMOUNT trials studied it in obesity at 72 weeks.
+And in May 2025, the direct head-to-head against first-generation GLP-1 everyone had been asking for finally ran: SURMOUNT-5 (NEJM, May 11 2025) reported greater average weight loss with the second-generation compound than with the first-generation comparator over 72 weeks, with a larger share of participants reaching the higher weight-loss thresholds.

-The tirzepatide deep dive covers SURMOUNT-5 in detail, the GIP receptor debate, and the Mounjaro vs Zepbound brand-equivalence question.
+The second-generation GLP-1 deep dive covers SURMOUNT-5 in detail and the GIP receptor debate.

 The first one to go three-for-three on receptors — adds glucagon to the GIP/GLP-1 base.
 That third receptor is the interesting one: glucagon tells your liver to burn stored fat and turns up your resting metabolic rate, which is a different lever than the appetite suppression GLP-1 and GIP work through.
-Phase 2 (NEJM) put it at 24.2% average weight loss at 48 weeks — the highest number anyone in the class has produced, and in less time than tirzepatide needed.
-Phase 3 is running now; if those numbers hold, FDA submission follows.
+Phase 2 (NEJM) studied it over 48 weeks and reported the largest average weight loss seen in the class to date — in less time than the second-generation compound needed.
+Phase 3 is running now; if those observations hold, FDA submission follows.

-The retatrutide deep dive covers the glucagon mechanism, Phase 2 body composition data, and the direct mechanism comparison vs tirzepatide.
+The third-generation GLP-1 deep dive covers the glucagon mechanism, Phase 2 body composition data, and the direct mechanism comparison vs the second-generation compound.

 The first one to combine GLP-1 with a completely different satiety hormone — amylin.
-Novo Nordisk's bet that you could pair semaglutide 2.4 mg with cagrilintide (a long-acting amylin analogue) in a single weekly injection and get more weight loss than semaglutide alone.
+Novo Nordisk's bet that you could pair a first-generation GLP-1 with a long-acting amylin analogue in a single weekly injection and get more weight loss than the GLP-1 alone.
 The REDEFINE program tested it across obesity.
-REDEFINE 1 (obesity without diabetes, 68 weeks) came in at 22.7% weight loss vs 15.8% for semaglutide alone — meaningful, and it validated the amylin half of the equation.
+REDEFINE 1 (obesity without diabetes, 68 weeks) reported greater weight loss than first-generation GLP-1 alone — validating the amylin half of the equation.
 Novo Nordisk filed an FDA New Drug Application on December 18, 2025; first regulatory decision is expected in late 2026.

-The bigger question — could CagriSema beat tirzepatide head-to-head? — got its answer in February 2026 with REDEFINE 4, and the answer was no. CagriSema 23.0% vs Zepbound's 25.5% at 84 weeks.
-The primary endpoint of non-inferiority was not met.
-CagriSema came in second.
-But REIMAGINE 2 (type 2 diabetes, 68 weeks) read out the same month and went the other direction: CagriSema outperformed Ozempic on weight loss (14.2% vs 10.2%) and on HbA1c reduction (1.91% vs 1.76%).
+The bigger question — could the combination beat the second-generation compound head-to-head? — got its answer in February 2026 with REDEFINE 4, and the answer was no. Over 84 weeks the second-generation compound came out ahead; the combination's primary endpoint of non-inferiority was not met.
+It came in second.
+But REIMAGINE 2 (type 2 diabetes, 68 weeks) read out the same month and went the other direction: the combination outperformed first-generation GLP-1 on both weight loss and HbA1c reduction.
 That gap is meaningful in T2D specifically, where endogenous amylin secretion is already impaired alongside insulin.

-The CagriSema deep dive covers amylin biology, the full REDEFINE and REIMAGINE program, and where the compound actually lands given the head-to-head loss.
+The amylin + GLP-1 combination deep dive covers amylin biology, the full REDEFINE and REIMAGINE program, and where the compound actually lands given the head-to-head loss.

 How they compare

-Reading the table carefully: the magnitudes cluster around 20-25% weight loss for the most potent compounds.
-The headline ranking matters less than the pattern — each additional mechanism produces incrementally more weight loss, and the differences between the top compounds (tirzepatide, retatrutide, CagriSema) are smaller than the gap between them and single-agonist semaglutide.
+Reading the pattern carefully: the most potent compounds cluster closely together, and the headline ranking matters less than the pattern — each additional mechanism tends to add incremental weight loss in trials, and the differences between the top compounds (second-generation, third-generation, and the amylin combination) are smaller than the gap between them and single-agonist first-generation GLP-1.

 Which one is "best" is the wrong question.
 The right questions are: which mechanism matches the metabolic phenotype, which has cardiovascular outcomes data, which has lean mass preservation evidence, which has the long-term safety record.
-Semaglutide leads on cardiovascular outcomes (SELECT).
-Tirzepatide leads on direct head-to-head weight loss (SURMOUNT-5, REDEFINE 4).
-Retatrutide leads on early-trial magnitude.
-CagriSema leads on diabetes-specific glycemic plus weight effects (REIMAGINE 2).
+First-generation GLP-1 leads on cardiovascular outcomes (SELECT).
+The second-generation compound leads on direct head-to-head weight loss (SURMOUNT-5, REDEFINE 4).
+The third-generation compound leads on early-trial magnitude.
+The amylin combination leads on diabetes-specific glycemic plus weight effects (REIMAGINE 2).
 For the trial-level details that justify each of those claims, the deep dives are the place to go.

 What's still being worked out

 The long-term durability data is being collected.
 What happens after five or ten years on these compounds?
-The cardiovascular outcomes trials (SELECT for semaglutide, SURPASS-CVOT for tirzepatide) are providing the first real answers, and the early data is encouraging — but we need more time.
+The cardiovascular outcomes trials (SELECT for first-generation GLP-1, SURPASS-CVOT for the second-generation compound) are providing the first real answers, and the early data is encouraging — but we need more time.

 The weight regain question is unresolved.
 Current data suggests that stopping GLP-1 therapy leads to weight regain in most people.
 SURMOUNT-4 and STEP-4 confirmed that approximately half the weight comes back within a year of discontinuation.
-Whether the next-generation combinations (CagriSema, retatrutide) provide more durable maintenance is an active research question.
+Whether the next-generation combinations (the amylin combination, the third-generation compound) provide more durable maintenance is an active research question.

 The muscle mass question is real.
-Across the class, 35-40% of weight lost tends to be lean mass — consistent with any rapid caloric restriction.
-Resistance training during treatment substantially mitigates this; 2024 evidence in semaglutide trials showed structured resistance training preserved lean mass even at peak weight loss rates.
+Across the class, a substantial fraction of weight lost tends to be lean mass — consistent with any rapid caloric restriction.
+Resistance training during treatment substantially mitigates this; 2024 evidence in first-generation GLP-1 trials showed structured resistance training preserved lean mass even at peak weight loss rates.
 For older adults already at risk of sarcopenia, this consideration matters.

 The cost and access question is the largest non-clinical issue.
 List prices exceed $1,000 per month for most compounds.
 Insurance coverage varies enormously.
-The compounded semaglutide ecosystem that grew during the FDA-recognized shortage has largely closed as supply normalized — that's a substantial story covered in the semaglutide deep dive.
+The compounded first-generation GLP-1 ecosystem that grew during the FDA-recognized shortage has largely closed as supply normalized — that's a substantial story covered in the first-generation GLP-1 deep dive.

 What's coming next

 The pipeline is dense.
 Oral formulations of the next-generation compounds are in development.
-Additional triple agonists beyond retatrutide are in early trials.
-Amycretin (an oral GLP-1 + amylin) and survodutide (another triple agonist) have produced encouraging Phase 2 data.
+Additional triple agonists beyond the third-generation compound are in early trials.
+Next-generation experimental GLP-1 candidates — including an oral GLP-1 + amylin agent and another triple agonist — have produced encouraging Phase 2 data.
 The class's next decade will likely be defined by combinations and dosing-route diversification rather than entirely new mechanisms.

 The mechanistic story has settled around three core levers: appetite suppression (GLP-1, amylin, central pathways), nutrient partitioning (GIP), and energy expenditure (glucagon).
 Most next-generation compounds combine two or three of these.
 The remaining engineering questions are about ratios, kinetics, and delivery routes.